ADITYA150090/Blog-page/content/english/blog/html.md

 ### Let’s break it down:
-- !DOCTYPE html : Tells the browser you’re using HTML5.
+- !DOCTYPE html  Tells the browser you’re using HTML5.
-- html: Wraps your entire webpage.
+- html Wraps your entire webpage.
-- head: Stuff like title and meta data (not visible on the page).
+- head Stuff like title and meta data (not visible on the page).
-- body: The visible stuff like headings, paragraphs, buttons, images, etc.
+- body The visible stuff like headings, paragraphs, buttons, images, etc.

 <hr>